SG-Eddin/Technical-Documentation-Best-Practices/EndUser-Documentation/Proposals.md

 #### Scope
 Is set by the client or through your investigation of the kinds of information your audience needs in order to make a purchase decision.

+## Proposal Template

+1. **Planning:**
+ - Sketch your problem or point of improvement. > (*what problem you want to solve? what could be improved?)*
+ - Sketch your proposed solution.
+   > *Example*: the "project" will:
+   > 1. Upgrade the system
+   > 2. Increase the bandwidth

+ - Define your reader.

+2. **Writing:**
+ - Draft the problem your idea will solve.
+ - Include who the proposal will affect.
+ - Draft the proposed solution to the problem.
+ - Include a step-by-step process for solving the problem.
+ - Identify and describe necessary personnel.
+ - Reiterate the main argument and proposal purpose.
+ - State the costs.
+ - State the benefits.

+ 3. **Pre-release:**
+ - Replace jargon with simple language.
+ - Ensure that the document is simple and easy to read.
+ - Check spelling and grammar mistakes.